NOTE: A new version of this article is avialble here: The Ultimate Guide to Estonian E-residency, Banking, and Taxes

 The whole process can be done in about a month, without having ever to visit Estonia.
 The application process is online, and the card will be sent to an Estonian embassy near you where you can pick it up.

-- Go to the e-residency website and fill out the application.
+- First, you must go to the e-residency page on the Estonian Police and Boarder Guard Board website, and create an account.
+After that, you will receive an email inviting you to the application environment where you can apply online.
 You will need a scanned copy of your passport and a passport photo, as well as a Visa or MasterCard to complete the payment.
 You will also select which embassy or consulate the card should be shipped to or if you want to pick it up in Estonia.

 - You should receive an email about two weeks later with the result of your application.
 It may take longer if they have a lot of applications to process.